 Should Defendants Testify in Their Own Defense in Utah?

 Put bluntly, there’s a lot at stake in a criminal trial.
 Even when the charges are minor misdemeanors, Utah’s criminal penalties can still include months in jail and thousands of dollars in fines – not to mention the burdensome record which results from being convicted.
 When so much is riding on the line, defendants must take every possible step to avoid self-incrimination.
 So is it better to testify on your own behalf, or should you stay silent during trial?
 What are the positives and negatives of “pleading the Fifth” versus taking the stand?
-Criminal defense attorney Darwin Overson explains some of the factors defendants should think about when it comes to giving testimony.
+Salt Lake City criminal defense lawyer Darwin Overson explains some of the factors defendants should think about when it comes to giving testimony.

 Pleading the Fifth: Can I Be Forced to Give Testimony?